Back to blog

 Greece's program for new tax residents is underrated.
 If you transfer your tax residency to Greece and either take up employment or start a business there, you get a 50% reduction on income tax for 7 years.

-With Greece's top marginal rate at 44%, a 50% reduction brings your effective top rate to 22%.
-On €100,000, you'd pay roughly 17–19% effective.
-That's excellent for the EU.
+With Greece's top marginal rate at 44%, a 50% reduction yields an effective top rate of 22%.
+On €100,000, the effective rate is roughly 17–19%, which is among the lower outcomes available within the EU.

 Requirements: